liborty/TokenCrypt/README.md

 `crptest indir`

 Tests `ncrpt` and `dcrpt`.
 It first encrypts and then decrypts all the files in the given input directory and compares the results against the original files.
 It then cleans up all the created directories.

+The reported compression/decompression rates should exactly match.

-`crptest` should report all the reconstructed files as being identical to the originals.
+The reconstructed files should be reported as being identical to the originals.
-Some differences may be reported for hexadecimal files because `hexcheck` converts a-f to A-F and cleans up spurious spaces and newlines, instead of just rejecting such almost hexadecimal files.
+Some character differences may arise for hexadecimal files because `hexcheck` converts a-f to A-F (for consistency) and cleans up spurious spaces and newlines, instead of just rejecting such almost hexadecimal files.
 API keys should be separated into their own  unique files.
 If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.

 An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests reursive descent into a subdirectory.